regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 Forward contract functionality would be implemented as a `contract` submodule within the `ecocredit` module.
 For reference, [(x/ecocredit): forward contract proof-of-concept][2] was submitted as an initial proof-of-concept to help illustrate this architecture.

 This proposal separates the approach into multiple stages.
-The initial stage (i.e. [Stage 1](#stage-1) is designed to serve the needs of the [Fast Forward Pilot](#fast-forward-pilot) and lay the foundation for the [Earthbanc Use Case](#earthbanc-use-case).
-The second stage (i.e. [Stage 2](#stage-2) is designed to serve the remaining needs of the [Earthbanc Use Case](#earthbanc-use-case).
+The initial stage (i.e. [Stage 1](#stage-1) is designed to serve the requirements of the [Fast Forward Pilot](#fast-forward-pilot) and lay the foundation for the [Earthbanc Use Case](#earthbanc-use-case).
+The second stage (i.e. [Stage 2](#stage-2) is designed to serve the remaining requirements of the [Earthbanc Use Case](#earthbanc-use-case).

 The first version of this document focuses on Stage 1 and only introduces Stage 2.
 Stage 2 (and additional stages) will be further explored in subsequent versions.

 ### Stage 1